pqrkchqps/diehard-dot-fund/lib/plugins/README.md

 ##### Add redirects to external pages

-Have an external blog, forum, or other page you'd like to link from within your loomio?
+Have an external blog, forum, or other page you'd like to link from within your diehard_fund?
 Try the `redirect` option on `use_page`, and pass through an absolute URL to redirect to.

 ```ruby
   # have /blog point to an external url